MerVitz/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # SQL - Introduction

-In this project, we began working on relational databases.
-I started practising introductory SQL data definitions and data manipulation language, making subqueries, and using functions.
+This is the project where we have just started working on the Database side, using Structured Query Language (SQL).
+Data manipulation using DML, definign Strucre of this databse using DDL.

 ## Tasks :page_with_curl: